Courtney Baker teaches courses in visual culture, critical theory, film, and African-American literature.

-She obtained her Ph.D. in Literature from Duke University and her Bachelor of Arts in Women’s Studies from Harvard University.
+She obtained her Ph.D. in Literature from Duke University and her B.A. in Women’s Studies from Harvard University.

 Her book, "Humane Insight: Looking at Images of African-American Suffering and Death," is forthcoming from the New Black Studies series at University of Illinois Press was published in September, 2015.
 The project examines how looking at suffering African-American bodies has shaped the modern discourse on black humanity and justice.